Zhang Linpeng: Club career

+Guangzhou Evergrande

+In November 2010, Zhang joined Chinese Super League club Guangzhou Evergrande for a fee of ¥12 million.

 He made his debut for the club on 2 April 2011 in a 1–0 win against Dalian Shide.
 Throughout the season, Zhang was used as a squad player as Guangzhou won their first ever league title at the end of the 2012 season.
 He soon established himself as a mainstay in the team's backline during the 2013 season, leading the club to a third straight league title as well as an AFC Champions League title, the first in the club's history.

 During preseason before the 2015 season, Zhang sustained a medial accessory ligament tear on his left knee joint on 7 February 2015 in a friendly match against Hangzhou Greentown.
 While recovering from his surgery in Italy, Zhang was linked with Serie A side Inter Milan with manager Roberto Mancini also confirming his interest in Zhang.
 However, Guangzhou insisted that Zhang was worth €10 million which far exceeded what Inter was willing to pay.
 After recovering from injury, Zhang came on as a substitute and scored a goal on 3 April 2015 in a 2–1 loss against Henan Jianye.
 He then went on to score a 60-meter goal on 12 April 2015 in a 6–1 win against Liaoning Whowin.
 On 28 May 2015, he suffered a reoccurrence of a left knee strain on 27 May 2015 in a 2–0 win against Seongnam FC.
 On 20 July 2015, Zhang extended his contract with Guangzhou until 31 December 2020.
 Zhang returned from injury on 12 August 2015 in a 1–0 win against Jiangsu Sainty.
 On 28 August 2015, Premier League side Chelsea made an offer to Guangzhou for Zhang, hoping to complete the transfer before the summer transfer window closed; however, the deal couldn't be completed due to limited time while the two clubs failed to agree on certain terms during negotiations.
+Zhang stayed at Evergrande and won his second AFC Champions League title with the team at the end of the season.

+Zhang cemented his status as a club legend at Guangzhou Evergrande after winning 8 league titles, 2 Chinese FA Cup, 4 Chinese FA Super Cup and 2 AFC Champions League.

-On 29 April 2022, Zhang returned to Shanghai Port.
+Return to Shanghai Port

+On 29 April 2022, Zhang transferred back to his old side Shanghai Port after 12 years.
+On 29 October 2023, Zhang won his ninth league title and the first one with Shanghai Port after a 1–1 home draw against league competitor, Shandong Taishan.